tvc04/qec_decoding/README.md

 # qec_decoding

 Repository for all things QEC Surface Code Decoding!
+My research report can be found [here](./Benchmarking Quantum Error Correction Decoders on the Surface Code.pdf).

 ## How to Use